-TABLE 6.
-Estimates of the possible numbers of marine mammals exposed to sound levels $\geq$ 160 and $\geq$ 170 dB during the proposed seismic survey in the central Gulf of Alaska in June 2011.
-The proposed sound source consists of a 36-airgun, 6600-in array.
-Received levels of airgun sounds are expressed in dB re 1 μParms (averaged over pulse duration), consistent with NMFS' practice.
+TABLE 4.
+Estimates of the possible numbers of marine mammals exposed to different sound levels during L-DEO's proposed seismic survey at the Shatsky Rise during March-April 2012.
+The proposed sound source is a 36-airgun array with a discharge volume of ~6600 in3.
+Received levels of airgun sounds are expressed in dB re 1 μ Pa (rms, averaged over pulse duration), consistent with NMFS' practice.
 Not all marine mammals will change their behavior when exposed to these sound levels, but some may alter their behavior when levels are lower (see text).
-Delphinids, Dall's porpoise, and pinnipeds are unlikely to react to levels below 170 dB.
-Species in italics are listed under the ESA as endangered or threatened.
-The column of numbers in boldface shows the numbers of "takes" for which authorization is requested.
+Species in italics are listed under the ESA as endangered.